EVORA-project/evora-ontology/models/docs/sequenceFasta.md

 ## Comments

-* In FASTA format the line before the nucleotide sequence, called the FASTA definition line, must begin with a charater ('>'), followed by a unique SeqID (sequence identifier).
+* In cases where no reference sequence exists in public repositories, the corresponding FASTA sequence is expected; otherwise, the reference sequence is sufficient.
+In FASTA format the line before the nucleotide sequence, called the FASTA definition line, must begin with a charater ('>'), followed by a unique SeqID (sequence identifier).
 In case the sequence is made of multiple parts several fasta sequences can be provided

 ## Identifier and Mapping Information